 Professional development opportunities identified in the SIP as action steps to achieve the school's goals.

 G1.
-Our core instructional goal is to increase achievement by all students through improving core instruction in all content areas.
+Our core instructional goal for all students is to increase the percentage of students who are proficient in their use of academic vocabulary in all core curricula areas.